robertsdotpm/robertsdotpm.github.io/blog/source/personal/smart_drugs_are_mostly_bullshit.rst

 Consider prescription stimulants like `Methylphenidate <https://en.wikipedia.org/wiki/Methylphenidate>`_ or `Dextroamphetamine <https://en.wikipedia.org/wiki/Dextroamphetamine>`_.

 These drugs are extremely effective when used to treat disorders such as `ADHD <https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder>`_.
 Brain imaging clearly shows increased activity in regions responsible for executive control and attention.
 But the medical goal here is treatment, not optimization.
 The assumption is that a dysfunctional system is being corrected.
 Healthy users are a different situation.

 Yes, stimulants can improve attention in the short term.
 That is what stimulants do.
 The question is whether these improvements scale in a stable, sustainable way.
+Research on stimulant use in healthy people is mixed.
+Some studies show small improvements in vigilance or task engagement, but these effects are often modest and inconsistent.
+In certain cases, people report feeling more motivated or focused while objective performance barely changes.

 Looking at user communities, the pattern is not encouraging.
 Instead of stories about life-changing cognitive transformation, the common threads look more like this: